SteveShillitoe/TRISTAN-Model-Fitting/README.md

-MR Signal TRISTAN-Model-Fitting
+FERRET for MR Signal Model Fitting
 ----------------------
 How to use.
 ------------
-   The TRISTAN-Model-Fitting application allows the user to analyse organ time/MR signal data by fitting a model to the Region Of Interest (ROI) time/MR signal curve.
+   FERRET allows the user to
+   analyse organ time/MR signal data by fitting a model to the Region Of Interest (ROI) time/MR signal curve.
    Changes in the MR signal correspond to changes in the